 1.7 What other connecting factors (if any) are relevant in determining a person's liability to tax in your jurisdiction?

-If assets are regarded as Irish situate under Irish tax legislation (for example, Irish real property), the relevant Irish tax liability will apply.

-2 General Taxation Regime

-2.1 What gift or estate taxes apply that are relevant to persons becoming established in your jurisdiction?
+Outside of domicile and residency, if assets are regarded as Irish situate under Irish tax legislation (for example, Irish real property), an Irish tax charge will apply.
+2 General Taxation Regime 2.1 What gift, estate or wealth taxes apply that are relevant to persons becoming established in your jurisdiction?
 CAT is a tax imposed on gifts and inheritances ("Benefits"), payable by the beneficiary.
-The current rate of CAT is 33%, subject to taxfree thresholds which provide monetary value lifetime limits.
-The thresholds vary depending on the degree of relation between the person making the gift/inheritance and the beneficiary.
-All gifts/ inheritances between spouses or civil partners are exempt from CAT.
-In the case of gifts/inheritances from parents to children (or to the minor child of a deceased child), the Group A lifetime threshold applies and is currently €320,000.
+The current rate of CAT is 33%, subject to tax-free thresholds which provide monetary value lifetime limits.
+The thresholds vary depending on the relationship between the person making the gift/inheritance and the beneficiary.
+All gifts/inheritances between spouses or civil partners are exempt from CAT.
+In the case of gifts/inheritances from parents to children (or to the minor child of a deceased child), the Group A lifetime threshold is now €335,000 and applies to gift/inheritances taken on or after 9 October 2019, having been increased from €320,000 in the most recent Irish budget.
 This includes adopted children, step children and some foster children.
-The Group B threshold applies to gifts or inheritances from grandparents, brothers, sisters, aunts or uncles and is currently €32,500; and the Group C threshold applies to anybody else not covered by Group A or B and is currently €16,250 (Schedule 2 CATCA 2003).
+The Group B threshold applies to gifts or inheritances from grandparents, brothers, sisters, aunts or uncles) and is currently €32,500; and the Group C threshold applies to anybody else not covered by Group A or B and is currently €16,250 (Schedule 2 CATCA 2003).
+CAT is charged on Benefits if: